 - AGDUFA II (FY 2014 to 2018) Under AGDUFA II (FY 2014 to 2018), FDA committed to a variety of process improvements to enhance and further improve the review process.
 This now includes the ability for industry to supply two-phased data submissions as part of the Chemistry Manufacturing and Controls (CMC) Technical Section.
 Also, industry can submit comparability protocols without substantial data in a JINAD file.
 The Agency is now developing and implementing a new, question-based review (QbR) process for bioequivalence submissions.

-Annual performance reports are prepared by the Office of Planning in collaboration with FDA’s Center for Veterinary Medicine (CVM).
+Annual performance reports are prepared by the Office of Planning, Evaluation and Risk Management in collaboration with FDA’s Center for Veterinary Medicine (CVM).

 For additional information on these reports, please contact: